 When I was little, one of our classic autumn family activities was gathering up leaves during hikes or walks to collect and admire.
-Sometimes we planned an adventure to find specific leaves, sometimes we collected them for rubbings or tracings, and most of the time it was just a matter of grabbing up an extra colorful bunch as my parents were raking – just to keep and show-off.
+Sometimes our leaf finds were part of an outdoor scavenger hunt, sometimes we collected them for rubbings or tracings, and most of the time my sister and I would just grab up an extra colorful bunch as my parents were raking – just to keep and show-off.

-Our leaf activity kit is a 3-page black and white PDF kids can use to collect found leaves, color, decorate or embellish, use for games, or really so much more!
+Our free printable leaf activity kit can be used to collect found leaves, color, decorate or embellish, use for games, or so much more!
 Your imagination is the limit with this one!

 For your own fall leaf activity kit you’ll need: